 — Kate Evans, author of Call It Wonder: An Odyssey of Love, Sex, Spirit, and Travel

-PEN America Best Debut Short Stories 2017: Forthcoming collection featuring this year's winners of the PEN/Robert J. Dau Short Story Prize for Emerging Writers.
+PEN America Best Debut Short Stories 2017: A collection featuring the 2017 winners of the PEN/Robert J. Dau Short Story Prize for Emerging Writers.
 Includes Amy Sauber's winning story, "State Facts for the New Age," first published at The Rumpus, and an introduction explaining why I selected her piece.
 (Hint: Because it is funny and also filled with rage.)
-Out in August, 2017.
+Available now.

 I have hit a new low point in my life, crying in front of eight graders.
 I can’t even look at them.
 All my notecards have fallen, splayed out all over the floor.
 I point to my students without looking at them.
 Bless America, shit.

 — Amy Sauber, "State Facts for the New Age"

 They Said: A Multi-Genre Anthology of Contemporary Collaborative Writing: Forthcoming collection of collaborative writing, wherein each piece was written by at least two living writers.
 Will include "This is not my beautiful hell," a poem that Isobel O'Hare and I wrote together.
 Out from Black Lawrence Press next summer, 2018.

 Three: An Anthology of Flash Nonfiction: A creative nonfiction collection in which each piece comprises three paragraphs or three haiku.
 Includes my short essay, "Butterfly Weather," and an embarrassing early version of my poem, "Grey" (which appears in revised form in Inevitable What).